Speech-language pathologists and audiologists are health professionals focused on the processes and disorders of speech

 Speech-language pathologists study the production of speech and language and work with children and adults who have disorders affecting their ability to communicate.
 Audiologists study the physical, physiological and psychological aspects of hearing, and provide intervention and technology-based rehabilitation to persons with hearing loss and problems with balance.

 The speech-language pathology and audiology program in the School of Behavioral and Brain Sciences provides the foundation for graduate study leading to clinical certification and career opportunities as a speech-language pathologist or audiologist.

 Speech-language pathology and audiology are professions consistently rated among the best careers for the changing job landscape.

-Students completing the BS degree and who meet specified clinical practicum requirements are also eligible for state licensure as assistants in speech-language pathology and can provide therapy services under the supervision of a licensed speech-language pathologist.
+Students completing the BS degree, and who meet state requirements, may apply for licensure as assistants in speech-language pathology and can provide therapy services under the supervision of a licensed speech- language pathologist.

 The University’s Career Center is an important resource for students pursuing their careers.
 Licensed counselors are available to help clarify career goals, provide strategies for mastering job interviews and writing professional cover letters and resumes and help students connect with campus recruiters.

 The BS in speech language pathology and audiology requires 120 hours to graduate: 42 hours from the University’s core curriculum, 36 hours in speech language pathology and audiology courses and 42 hours of electives.

 Students are encouraged to select electives in psychology or child learning and development to complement their coursework in speech-language pathology and audiology.